vectorgrp/XCPlite/README.md

   Demonstrates the different addressing modes for variables and parameters.
   Defines a function, registers local variables and function parameters and creates and triggers a measurement event in the function.

+hello_xcp_cpp:
+  Demonstrates how to instrument a member function of a C++ class and how to register and access calibration parameters in C++.

 The other examples cover more advanced topics:

-- Create a C++ application, use the C++ RAII calibration segment wrapper.
 - Safely share calibration parameters among different threads.
 - Measure instances of complex types, such a structs, arrays, nested structs and arrays of structs by using typedefs.
 - Create complex parameters, like maps, curves and lookup tables with fixed or shared axis.